Travis Taylor (basketball)

-Travis Taylor (born April 25, 1990) is an American professional basketball player for Bakken Bears of the Basketligaen.
+Travis Taylor (born April 25, 1990) is an American professional basketball player for Keravnos of the Cyprus Basketball Division 1.
 He played college basketball for Monmouth and later Xavier.

 Career

 After going undrafted at the 2013 NBA draft, Taylor joined the Austrian club Güssing Knights where he played for the next two seasons.

 On July 3, 2015, he signed with the French club STB Le Havre.
 On November 19, 2015, he parted ways with Le Havre after appearing in seven league games and three FIBA Europe Cup games.
 In February 2016, he signed with Hungarian club Soproni KC for the rest of the 2015–16 NB I/A season.

 On August 23, 2016, he signed with Fribourg Olympic for the 2016–17 Championnat LNA season.

 In July 2017, he signed with Bulgarian club Rilski Sportist for the 2017–18 season.

 On August 3, 2018, he has signed with Löwen Braunschweig of the Basketball Bundesliga.

 On December 2, 2018, he has signed with Bandırma Kırmızı of the Turkish Basketball First League.

 On July 28, 2019, he has signed with Egis Körmend of the NB I/A.

 On August 12, 2021, he has signed with Bakken Bears of the Basketligaen.